-I’m a bit cheesed off that I have to travel nearly two and a half hours every day to work.
-I have to take two buses there and back, 30+ minute journeys each, and waiting time in connection.
+I have to travel nearly two and a half hours every day to work.
+Two buses there and back, 30+ minute journeys each, and waiting time in connection.
 I try to make the best of it, by carrying a book or two, but I do miss my morning and afternoon bicycle rides to work.
 They were short enough to not get in the way, and long enough to build fitness, energy and power.

 When I worked as a retail assistant in Scotmid in Portobello, it took me 20 minutes to get to work via bicycle.
 A straightforward 3.4 miles – streaming from Leith across Seafield and the Promenade.
 With the wind behind me on a good day, it felt like a blanket of speed, hair and just enough sweat to be comfortable.
 A change of clothes and bodyspray in a pannier if needed (Edinburgh weather varies!), and boom – I was ready.
 Energised, awake and enough piss and vinegar to get fired right into the job first thing in the morning.